Kong/docs.konghq.com/app/enterprise/2.2.x/introduction/index.md

 Kong Developer Portal (Kong Dev Portal) is used to onboard new developers and to generate API documentation, create custom pages, manage API versions, and secure developer access.
 For more information, see [_Kong Developer Portal_](/enterprise/{{page.kong_version}}/developer-portal/).

-### Kubernetes Ingress Controller
+### Kong Ingress Controller

-Kong for Kubernetes Enterprise (K4K8S) is a Kubernetes Ingress Controller.
-A Kubernetes Ingress Controller is a proxy that exposes Kubernetes services from applications (for example, Deployments, ReplicaSets) running on a Kubernetes cluster to client applications running outside of the cluster.
+Kong for Kubernetes Enterprise (K4K8S) is a Kubernetes ingress controller.
+A Kubernetes ingress controller is a proxy that exposes Kubernetes services from applications (for example, Deployments, ReplicaSets) running on a Kubernetes cluster to client applications running outside of the cluster.
 The intent of an Ingress Controller is to provide a single point of control for all incoming traffic into the Kubernetes cluster.
 For more information, see [_Kong for Kubernetes_](/enterprise/{{page.kong_version}}/deployment/kong-for-kubernetes-enterprise/).

 ### Kong Manager